 #3 You may wish to consider cutting contact, although this proves impossible for some because of the feelings of guilt that are induced.

 This means not talking to an emotional bully, not reading or answering emails, texts or telephone calls.
 It is your form of protection against receiving any more direct wounding in the future.
-Read more on cutting contact here.
+Learn more about cutting contact here.

-#4 Should you decide you cannot bring yourself to cut contact because they are ill, old or have no-one else to look after them or because you have children together, then you can distance yourself by limiting contact.
+#4 Should you decide you cannot bring yourself to cut contact because they are ill, old or have no-one else to look after them or because you have children together, then you can distance yourself by creating personal boundaries and limiting contact.

 #5 Accepting what has happened to you and knowing that you were not at fault is imperative to the healing journey.